 The people of East Africa are particularly vulnerable to the whims of their regional climate.
 A rapidly growing population depends heavily on rain-fed agriculture, and when the rains deviate from normal, creating severe drought or flooding, the toll can be devastating in terms of starvation, disease, and political instability.
 Humanity depends upon climate models to ascertain how the climate will change in the coming decades, in response to anthropogenic forcing, to better comprehend what lies in store for East African society, and how they might best cope with the circumstances.
 These climate models are tested for their accuracy by comparing their output of past climate conditions against what we know of how the climate has evolved.
 East African climate has undergone dramatic change, as indicated by lake shorelines exposed several tens of meters above present lake levels, by seismic reflection profiles in lake basins displaying submerged and buried nearshore sedimentary sequences, and by the fossil and chemical records preserved in lake sediments, which indicate dramatic past change in lake water chemistry and biota, both within the lakes and in their catchments, in response to shifting patterns of rainfall and temperature.
 This history, on timescales from decades to millennia, and the mechanisms that account for the observed past climate variation, are summarized in this article.
 The focus of this article is on paleoclimate data and not on climate models, which are discussed thoroughly in an accompanying article in this volume.
 Very briefly, regional climate variability over the past few centuries has been attributed to shifting patterns of sea surface temperature in the Indian Ocean.
 The Last Glacial Maximum (LGM) was an arid period throughout most of East Africa, with the exception of the coastal terrain), and the region did not experience much wetter conditions until around 15,000 years ago (15 ka).
 A brief return to drier times occurred during the Younger Dryas (YD) (12.9–11.7 ka), and then a wet African Humid Period until about 5 ka, after which the region, at least north of Lake Malawi at ~10º S latitude, became relatively dry again.
 The penultimate ice age was much drier than the LGM, and such megadroughts occurred several times over the previous 1.3 million years.
 While the African continent north of the equator experienced, on average, progressively drier conditions over the past few million years, unusually wet periods occurred around 2.7–2.5, 1.9–1.7, and 1.1–0.7 million years ago.
 By contrast, the Lake Malawi basin at ~10º—14º S latitude has undergone a trend of progressively wetter conditions superimposed on a glacial–dry, interglacial–wet cycle since the Mid-Pleistocene Transition at ~900 ka.

-The understanding of past changes in climate and ocean circulation is based to a large extent on information from marine sediments.
-Marine deposits contain a variety of microfossils, which archive (paleo)-environmental information in their floral and faunal assemblages and geochemical compositions.
+The understanding of past changes in climate and ocean circulation is to a large extent based on information from marine sediments.
+Marine deposits contain a variety of microfossils, which archive (paleo)-environmental information, both in their floral and faunal assemblages and in their stable isotope and trace element compositions.
 Sampling campaigns in the late 19th and early 20th centuries were dedicated to the inventory of sediment types and microfossil taxa.
-With the initiation of various national and international programs in the second half of the 20th century, sediment cores were systematically drilled from all ocean basins; these sediment cores have since shaped our knowledge of the ocean and climate history.
-The stable oxygen isotope composition of foraminiferal tests from the recovered sediment cores has delivered a continuous record of the Cenozoic glaciation history.
-This record, impressively, has proved the effects of changes in the orbit of the Earth, described as Milankovitch cycles, on climate over tens to hundreds of thousands of years.
-Based on the origination and extinction patterns of marine microfossil groups, biostratigraphic schemes that are readily used for the dating of sediment successions have been established.
-The species composition of planktonic microfossil groups, such as planktonic foraminifera, coccolithophorids, and diatoms, is mainly related to sea-surface temperature and salinity but also to the distribution of nutrients and sea ice.
-Benthic microfossil groups, in particular benthic foraminifera, respond to changes in water depth, oxygen, and food availability at the sea floor and provide information on sea-level changes and bentho-pelagic coupling in the ocean.
-The establishment and application of transfer functions delivers quantitative environmental data, which are used for the validation of results from ocean and climate modeling experiments.
-The progress in analytical facilities and procedures allows for the development of new proxies based on the stable isotope and on trace element composition of calcareous and siliceous microfossils.
-Knowledge of the response of marine microorganisms to past climate changes at various amplitudes and pacing serves as a basis for assessing the future resilience of marine ecosystems to the anticipated global warming.
+With the initiation of various national and international drilling programs in the second half of the 20th century, sediment cores were systematically recovered from all ocean basins and since then have shaped our knowledge of the oceans and climate history.
+The stable oxygen isotope composition of foraminiferal tests from the sediment cores delivered a continuous record of late Cretaceous–Cenozoic glaciation history.
+This record impressively proved the effects of periodic changes in the orbital configuration of the Earth on climate on timescales of tens to hundreds of thousands of years, described as Milankovitch cycles.
+Based on the origination and extinction patterns of marine microfossil groups, biostratigraphic schemes have been established, which are readily used for the dating of sediment successions.
+The species composition of assemblages of planktic microfossils, such as planktic foraminifera, radiolarians, dinoflagellates, coccolithophorids, and diatoms, is mainly related to sea-surface temperature and salinity but also to the distribution of nutrients and sea ice.
+Benthic microfossil groups, in particular benthic foraminifera but also ostracods, respond to changes in water depth, oxygen, and food availability at the sea floor, and provide information on sea-level changes and benthic-pelagic coupling in the ocean.
+The establishment and application of transfer functions delivers quantitative environmental data, which can be used in the validation of results from ocean and climate modeling experiments.
+Progress in analytical facilities and procedures allows for the development of new proxies based on the stable isotope and trace element composition of calcareous, siliceous, and organic microfossils.
+The combination of faunal and geochemical data delivers information on both environmental and biotic changes from the same sample set.
+Knowledge of the response of marine microorganisms to past climate changes at various amplitudes and pacing serves as a basis for the assessment of future resilience of marine ecosystems to the anticipated impacts of global warming.